wp-plugins/amazon-auto-links/readme.txt

 = What would be the benefit to upgrade to the pro version? =

 With the pro version, unlimited numbers of units can be created.
 Also the number of categories per unit, the number of items to display per unit are unrestriceted as well.
 Plus, it's possible to change the design of the links by editing the HTML format.
 Please consider upgrading it.
-[Amazon Auto Links Pro](http://michaeluno.jp/en/amazon-auto-links/amazon-auto-links-pro)
+[Amazon Auto Links Pro](http://michaeluno.jp/en/amazon-auto-links/amazon-auto-links-pro) As of Pro 2.0.6, links can be displayed in multiple columns.

 = I selected the category but it still says "Please select a category from the list on the left." and no preview is shown.
 What should I do? =